Researcher

 Ultimately, we are excited to hire people who could contribute to our research agenda.
 One way to figure out whether you might be able to contribute would be to take a look at some of our recent research, as described on our blog.

-ARC’s Theory team currently has 6 permanent team members (see our team here), alongside a varying number of temporary team members (recently anywhere from 0–3).
+ARC currently has four permanent team members (see our team here), alongside a varying number of temporary team members (recently, anywhere from 0–3).

-Most of the time, team members work on research problems independently, with frequent check-ins with their research advisor (e.g., twice weekly).
-This work is often somewhat similar to academic research in pure math or theoretical computer science.
+Most team members work on research problems independently, but with significant collaboration.
+(A typical researcher spends about 25% of their time collaborating with others.)
+This work is often somewhat similar to academic research in pure math or theoretical computer science, or machine learning.

 In addition to this, we also allocate a significant portion of our time to higher-level questions surrounding research prioritization, which we often discuss at our weekly group meeting.
 Since the team is still small, we are keen for new team members to help with this process of shaping and defining our research.

-ARC shares an office with several other groups working on AI safety such as METR and Redwood Research, so even though the Theory team is small, the office is lively with lots of AI-related discussion.
+ARC shares an office with several other groups working on AI safety such as METR and Redwood Research, so even though our team is small, the office is lively with lots of AI-related discussion.

 Hiring process